20 QUESTIONS ABOUT JOINING BIGMOUTH CHORUS

-BIGMOUTH Chorus is open to all aged 14 and over.
-There is no audition, you don’t need experience or musical training and you don’t even need to think you can sing.
+BigMouth Chorus is open to all aged 14 and over.
+There is no audition, you don’t need experience or musical training – you don’t even need to think you can sing.
 To the top.

-BIGMOUTH Chorus meet on Tuesday evenings from 7.30-9.30pm at The Walpole Bay Hotel in Margate.
+BigMouth Chorus meet on Tuesday evenings from 7.30-9.30pm at St Peter’s Hall, Broadstairs.
 Click here for information about finding us and parking.
 Click here for a list of our meeting dates.
 To the top.

 4. When can I join?

 Members can join at any time.
-A full list of rehearsal dates are available here.
+A full list of rehearsal dates is available here.
 Attending at the start of each ‘term’ is a good call if you want to learn new songs when members do, but potential members can also catch up using our online rehearsal parts.
-Please contact Emily if you would like to join, or simply show up!
+Please contact Andrew if you would like to join, or simply show up!
 To the top.